tmoris/tmoris/READMe.md

 ![Profile views](https://gpvc.arturio.dev/tmoris)

 I'm a software Developer with expertize in web design and  app development.
-I'm passionate about creating innovative and user-friendly applications that drive results for businesses.
+I'm passionate about creating simple, innovative and user-friendly applications that drive results for businesses.
 In my free time, I enjoy contributing to open-source projects and exploring the latest industry trends.